-What is induction of labour
+What is induction of labour?

-When the labour is induced?
+When is labour induced?

 There are many reasons why you may need to have your labour induced.
 The most common reason is that you are still pregnant and your cervix is not ready for labour.
-Usually around 40-41 weeks of pregnancy your doctor or midwife will talk to you about the possibility of an induction.
+Usually around 40-41 weeks of pregnancy your doctor or midwife will talk to you about the possibility of a labour induction.

 Sometimes you may be experiencing complications already during pregnancy, such as high blood pressure (preeclampsia, eclampsia), gestational diabetes, issues with the placenta or problems with amniotic fluid (low volume or infection).

-Ask your doctor about Dilapan-S®
+Ask your doctor or midwife about Dilapan-S®

 Having an induction of labour?
 Download a patient information leaflet here to discuss with your clinician.